AdobeDocs/release-notes.en/current.md

 _CDN Configuration Early Adopter Program_

-In addition to the recently released [Traffic Filter Rules](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/traffic-filter-rules-including-waf.html?lang=en), which includes the optionally licensable Web Application Firewall (WAF) rules, there is an opportunity to use the Configuration Pipeline to declare and deploy other types of CDN configuration.
+In addition to the recently released [Traffic Filter Rules](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/traffic-filter-rules-including-waf.html?lang=en), which includes the optionally licensable Web Application Firewall (WAF) rules, there is an opportunity to use the [!UICONTROL Configuration Pipeline] to declare and deploy other types of CDN configuration.
 Adobe wants to hear about your use cases, including the following:

 * 301/302 client-side redirects
 * Proxy requests at the edge to arbitrary origins